nk-gears/power-up-with-custom-connectors-ebook/README.md

 # Power Up - Custom Connectors - Work In Progress

-This book contains cookbook recipes to develop custom connectors
+This book contains cookbook recipes which help to create custom connectors for Power Platform

 # Summary